BithreenGirlen/DxLibSpineViewer/README.md

 │  └ ...
 ├ shared-src
 │  ├ deps
-│  │  ├ dxlib // static libraries and headers of DXライブラリ
+│  │  ├ dxlib // static libraries and headers of DxLib
 │  │  │ └ ...
 │  │  ├ spine-c // sources and headers of spine-c
 │  │  │ ├ include